rockset/recipes/rockkube/README.md

 ## Introduction

 rockkube is an utility that watches for config changes in your kubernetes cluster and inserts them into your Rockset collections.
-And then you can immeditely make SQL queries on that data by via a webUI at  https://console.rockset.com/login or via a command line interface at https://docs.rockset.com/rockset-cli/.
+And then you can immeditely make SQL queries on that data via a webUI at  https://console.rockset.com/login or via a command line interface at https://docs.rockset.com/rockset-cli/.

 ## Setup
 `$ pip3 install -r requirements.txt`